MLB 2K13

-On January 6, 2014, 2K Sports announced that MLB 2K13 would be the final game in the MLB 2K series, and MLB would not see a release on Xbox platforms until the release of MLB The Show 21, which released eight years later for the Xbox One and Xbox Series X/S, alongside the PlayStation 4 and PlayStation 5.
+On January 6, 2014, 2K Sports announced that MLB 2K13 would be the final game in the MLB 2K series.
+This would be the last MLB game to be released on an Xbox console until MLB The Show 21, as Sony Interactive Entertainment would be the exclusive licensee for MLB Advanced Media, who eventually forced them to release the games on Xbox and Nintendo consoles to keep the license.

 Features

 2K confirmed that the 7 Perfect Game Challenge will be returning, but will now have many different rules.

 2K confirmed for the second straight year that there will be a 2K combo pack that includes MLB 2K13 and NBA 2K13.
 The NBA cover will only feature Kevin Durant of the Oklahoma City Thunder on it instead of the trio of Durant, Blake Griffin of the Los Angeles Clippers, and Derrick Rose of the Chicago Bulls.

-Its retail price was $79.99 and was released on March 5.
+The combo pack had a retail price of $79.99; MLB 2K13 had a retail price of $59.99 and was released on March 5 along with the bundle.

 There are no gameplay or game mode additions compared to MLB 2K12, and it is missing online leagues.
 This is most likely because 2K only had four months to make the game due to the contract expiration.